leonstel/leonstel.github.io/first.md

 As you can observe from the above diagram it will be a play where recursion and composition will be in the spot light together.
-The composition part comes to light where the leaf has a reference to its parent and children therefor a leaf is able to do something with children, for the record this is not an advocation for pedopilia.
+The composition part comes to light where the leaf has a reference to its parent and children therefor a leaf is able to do something with children.
+For the record this is not an advocation for pedopilia.